 But as much as I think numeracy is incredibly important, I take issue with how we usually teach it to young children.

-What’s wrong with counting?
+What’s wrong with teaching my child numbers?

 I think this is best demonstrated with an analogy: Let's pretend I pull out some things, line them up, and then say “DOH RAY MI FA SO LA TI DOH”.
 Also, let’s pretend I regularly repeat “DO… RAY… MI!” before we go down a slide or send cars down a ramp.